 The cool Helsinki mornings, the clean architecture, and the orderly bike and pedestrian paths around Finlandia Hall, the conference venue, were an excellent backdrop for this year’s Congress of the European Societies of Toxicology – Eurotox for short.
 This federation includes more than 40 European societies of toxicology, with approximately 1,500 participants at this year’s conference, representing 5 times that number of scientists across Europe.

 The opening ceremony of Eurotox 2019 included a kantele performance by Ida Elina, a Finnish singer and kantele player.

 Combining our efforts to solve grand challenges

-Eurotox slid easily into first place among the coolest conferences I’ve ever been to when the opening ceremony Sunday night included a 3-song musical and visual performance by Ida Elina, a Finnish Kantele Musician.
-Nearly every session I attended began with a solid overview, so my lack of background in toxicology wasn’t an issue.
+Eurotox slid easily into first place among the coolest conferences we’ve been to when the opening ceremony Sunday night included a 3-song musical and visual performance by Ida Elina, a Finnish Kantele Musician.
+Nearly every session began with a solid overview, so any lack of background in toxicology wasn’t an issue.
 The plenary speaker Professor Markku Kulmala of the University of Helsinki began his presentation broadly, describing climate change as a grand challenge that everyone – not just toxicologists – needed to work together and organize to be able to beat.

 Predictions based on available data